John Fremer, Ph.D., President of Caveon Consulting Services℠

 John Fremer is the President of Caveon Consulting Services.
-Through client projects, publications, collaborative activities, and conference presentations he spend his time advocating for sound test security practices on a continuing basis.
-Specifically, he works with colleagues to conduct Caveon Test Security Audits, prepare Security Handbooks, plan and carry out security investigations, and generally develop security solutions to sharply reduce instances of test fraud.
+Through client projects, publications, collaborative activities, and conference presentations, he spends his time advocating for sound test security practices on a continuing basis.
+Specifically, he works with colleagues to conduct Caveon Test Security Audits, prepares Security Handbooks, plans and carries out security investigations, and generally develops security solutions to sharply reduce instances of test fraud.

-John Fremer has 40 years of experience in the field of test publishing and test program development and revision, including management level positions at Educational Testing Service and The Psychological Corporation/Harcourt (now part of Pearson).
+John Fremer has over 40 years of experience in the field of test publishing and test program development and revision, including management-level positions at Educational Testing Service and The Psychological Corporation/Harcourt (now part of Pearson).

 In his 35-year career at Educational Testing Service, Fremer led the ETS component of the team that carried out a major revision of the SAT.
 Fremer also served as Director of Exercise Development for the National Assessment of Educational Progress, and was Director of Test Development for School, Professional, and Higher Education Programs.
 During 2000-2003, Fremer designed and delivered measurement training programs to international audiences for the ETS Global Institute.